Recognizing Roof Wear and Tear Signs In Time

 Repairing or Replacing the Roof

 Should you repair or replace a roof?
-This is one of the most common questions people ask when notice any damage.
+This is one of the most common questions people ask when they notice damage.
 The answer depends on the current condition of your roof.
 If the structure is more than 20-25 years old, repairing will be a good choice.

-You can stick with roof repair if the damage is fairly minimal and occurs only at the surface.
+You can stick with roof repair if the damage is fairly minimal and occurs only on the surface.
 There’s no need to replace the entire structure if only a few patches of shingles are missing.
 However, you will need a full replacement if there’s extensive damage to the underlayment or decking.